-SE-EDUCATION PUBLIC COMPANY LIMITED (the Company) was registered for establishment as a limited company on July 29, 1974 and was converted to a public company limited on April 29, 1993, with the company registration number 0107536000285.
-The Company's headquarter is situated at 1858/ 87-90, Nation Tower Building, 19th Floor, Bangna-Trad Road, Bangna Sub-District, Bangna District, Bangkok, 10260 and its distribution center is situated at 99 Moo 1, Kingkaew Road, Tambon Rajatewa, Bangplee District, Samutprakarn Province, 10540.
+SE-EDUCATION PUBLIC COMPANY LIMITED ("the Company") is a public company incorporated and domiciled in Thailand.
+The Company listed on the Stock Exchange of Thailand on 29 April 1993.
+The Company's registered office is located at No. 1858/87-90 Nation Tower Building, 19th Floor, Bangna-Trad Road, Bangna Sub-District, Bangna District, Bangkok and its distribution center is situated at 99 Moo 1, Kingkaew Road, Tambon Rajatewa, Bangplee District, Samutprakarn.